Mervyn Edward Griffin, Jr. – Short Biography

 Being an enthusiast for games and puzzles himself, Griffin quickly got the hang of the game show business and finally launched his own new shows.

-Griffin’s first creation was a ‘new concept’ game show called Jeopardy!, which easily became one of the most watched and talked about the show during its time.
-The success of Jeopardy! was then followed in 1983 by Wheel of Fortune, which is still running successfully to this day.
+Griffin’s first creation was a ‘new concept’ game show called Jeopardy!, which easily became one of the most-watched and talked about the show during its time.
+The success of Jeopardy! was then followed in 1983 by Wheel of Fortune.

 When Griffin sold Merv Griffin Enterprises for $250 million to the Coca-Cola Company’s Columbia Pictures Television division in 1986, he instantly became ‘the richest Hollywood performer in history’ (as named by Forbes).